pyeventsourcing/eventsourcing/README.md

 In the application class below, the ```EventSourcedRepository``` is constructed with an event sourced snapshot strategy.
-The application also has a policy to persist snapshots whever they are taken.
+The application also has a policy to persist snapshots whenever they are taken.

 ```python
 from eventsourcing.application.policies import PersistencePolicy